wiktorn/Overpass-API/README.md

 * `OVERPASS_SPACE` - set the maximum amount of RAM (available space) in bytes.
 * `OVERPASS_MAX_TIMEOUT` - set the maximum timeout for queries (default: 1000s).
 Translates to send/recv timeout for fastcgi_wrap.
 * `OVERPASS_USE_AREAS` - if `false` initial area generation and the area updater process will be disabled.
 Default `true`.
+* `OVERPASS_HEALTHCHECK` - shell commands to execute to verify that image is healthy. `exit 1` in case of failures, `exit 0` when container is healthy.
+Default healthcheck queries overpass and verifies that there is reponse returned

 ### Modes